MonoVarTon/Eggs-Of-Fortune/README.md

-# FindTheEthereum
+# Eggs-Of-Fortune
-:gem: Find the ether in one of the three boxes!
+:gem: Find the BET in one of the four boxes!

 ## Rules of the game
 The player makes a deposit and chooses a bet.